smogon/pokemon-showdown/mods/gennext/README.md

   nerf to Adaptability which is discussed below)

 Minor ability changes:

-- Justified now caps base power to 100 against non-Dark foes:
-  Musketeers are recommended to use Sacred Sword over Close Combat and Surf over Hydro Pump, other Pokémon are recommended not to use Justified

 - Static, Poison Point, and Cute Charm now always activate on contact.